-You create submenus in much the same way that you create a menu.
+You can create submenus to organize and group similar commands together.
+Submenus are created in much the same way that you create a menu.

-The following table describes the non-alphanumeric characters that can be used in the Customize User Interface (CUI) Editor.
+The following table describes the non-alphanumeric characters that can be used to control the display and behavior of the caption for a submenu.
 Non-alphanumeric characters not listed are reserved for future use as special menu characters.

-Special characters for submenus Character Description Example \$ (Enables the pull-down or shortcut command label to evaluate a DIESEL string macro if \$ (are the first characters. \$(if,\$(and,\$(getvar,CleanScreen- State),1),!.)Clean S&creen ~ Makes a command unavailable. ~Plot Style 1.
+Special characters for submenus Character Description Example \$ (Enables the pull-down or shortcut command label to evaluate a DIESEL string macro if \$ (are the first characters. \$(if,\$(and,\$(getvar,CleanScreen- State),1),!.)Clean S&creen ~ Makes a command unavailable. ~Plot Style !.
 Marks a command with a check mark or if an icon is displayed for the menu item it appears sunken. !.Layer & Placed directly before a character, specifies the character as the menu access key in a pull-down or shortcut menu label.
-Skample displays Sample (with the letter a underlined). \t Pushes all label text entered after these characters to the right side of the menu.
+S&le displays Sample (with the letter a underlined). \t Pushes all label text entered after these characters to the right side of the menu.
 Help\tF1 displays Help on the left side of the pull-down menu and F1 on the right side.